Hamza Kebiri - CIBM | Center for Biomedical Imaging Hamza Kebiri - CIBM | Center for Biomedical Imaging

 Postdoctoral researcher

-In 2017, he joined the Connectomics department of the Max Planck Institute for Brain Research in Frankfurt.
-Under the direction of Prof. Moritz Helmstaedter, he focused on the segmentation and reconstruction of multibeam scanning electron microscopy (mSEM) data using deep neural networks.
+Hamza Kebiri received a bachelor’s and master’s degree in Communication Systems from EPFL in 2015, and then pursued a master’s degree in Cognitive Science from Osnabrück University, Germany.
+In 2017, he was intern in the Connectomics department of the Max Planck Institute for Brain Research in Frankfurt.
+Under the supervision of Prof. Moritz Helmstaedter, he focused on the segmentation and reconstruction of multibeam scanning electron microscopy (mSEM) data using deep neural networks.